tomaszsz-it/garage-pro/.ai/api-plan.md

     "status": "Cancelled"
   }
   ```
-- Validation:
-  - `service_id`: must exist, duration must match new time range
-  - `start_ts`/`end_ts`: cannot be in the past, must be available slot
-  - `status`: must be valid enum value ("New", "InProgress", "Completed", "Cancelled")
-  - Only future reservations can be modified (except status changes)
-- Authorization:
-  - Clients can only update their own reservations
-  - Secretariat can update any reservation
-  - Status changes to "Completed" only by secretariat
 - Response 200: updated reservation object (same format as GET)
 - Errors:
   - 400 Bad Request ("Cannot modify past reservation", "Invalid status transition")